shimarulin/archi/README.md

 # Archi

-> Just another Arch installer
+> Just another simple and minimal Arch Linux installer

 ## Principles

 - Use the original Arch Linux installation image
 - Use minimal but sufficient setup
 - Use the most automated installation and configuration process
-- Ensure disk portability between different hardware as much as possible

 ## Features